NRI Income Tax & Compliance

 Service charges from business centers also come under the definition of rent, as they fall under payments by "whatever is named".

-When a building is rented out by one party and furniture is provided by another, the payee must deduct tax under Section 194I from the rent paid/credited to both the building and furniture owners separately.
+When a building is rented out by one party and furnished by another, the payee must deduct tax under Section 194I from the rent paid/credited to both the building and furniture owners separately.

 Regarding rent that is not paid monthly, Section 194I does not require a tax deduction to occur on a month-to-month basis.
 If rent crediting occurs quarterly, deductions should align with this and must be made every quarter only.
-Similarly, if the rent paid is annually, the deduction should occur once a year based on the actual payment or credit.
+Similarly, if the rent is paid annually, the deduction should be taken once a year based on the actual payment or credit.

 Cold Storage Facility Charges